Vandalism of art: Acid and paint

 In 1880, exhibits of the Russian painter Vasily Vereshchagin in Vienna caused the opposition of the Catholic Church, which culminated in an attack on two paintings, Holy family (Святое семейство) and Resurrection (Воскресение Христово).
 A monk splashed enough acid on the paintings to virtually destroy them.

-In 1974, Tony Shafrazi wrote "KILL LIES ALL" with red spray paint over the work Guernica by Pablo Picasso.
+In 1974, art dealer Tony Shafrazi wrote "KILL LIES ALL" with red spray paint over the work Guernica by Pablo Picasso.
 Shafrazi was ostensibly protesting Richard Nixon's pardon of William Calley for the latter's actions during the My Lai massacre.
 The paint was removed with relative ease from the varnished surface.

-On 15 June 1985, Rembrandt's 17th-century painting Danaë was attacked in the Hermitage Museum in Russia.
+On 15 June 1985, Rembrandt's mid-17th-century painting Danaë was attacked in the Hermitage Museum in Russia.
 A man, later judged insane, first threw sulfuric acid on the canvas and then cut it twice with a knife.
 The entire central part of the composition was virtually destroyed.
 The restoration took 12 years, between 1985 and 1997; since then, the painting has been protected with an armored glass.

 In 1997, Alexander Brener painted a green dollar sign on Kazimir Malevich's painting Suprematisme.
 The painting was restored and Brener was sentenced to 5 months in prison.
 During the court case, he said in his defense:

-On 13 June 2012, Uriel Landeros spray painted a bull and a matador and wrote "Conquista" with black spray paint over the work Woman in a Red Armchair by Pablo Picasso.
+On 13 June 2012, Uriel Landeros spray painted a bull and a matador and wrote "Conquista" with black spray paint over the 1929 work Woman in a Red Armchair by Pablo Picasso.
 He was charged with felony graffiti and criminal mischief and sentenced to two years in prison.

 In 2017, a terror suspect attacked guards of the Louvre museum with machetes and was found carrying "bombs of aerosol paint" intended to "disfigure the masterpieces of the museum."